 Steven Shay

 Dr. Shay’s primary research area is 20th century United States Western history with an emphasis on radical right-wing movements in the region.
 Growing up on a farm/ranch near Laurel, Montana, gave him a passion for understanding the changes faced by people in the West.
-His current project is to design a classroom simulation based on the formation of the Hanford Nuclear Reservation.
+His current project is to design a classroom simulation based on the formation of the Hanford Nuclear Reservation and develop a course on the History of Public Lands in the United States.

-Professionally, he is a strong advocate for faculty in higher education through his local faculty union, United Academics of Oregon State University, where he served has served on the bargaining team and as the Membership and Organizing Chair.
-On the national level, he has been the President of the Oregon Conference of the American Association of University Professors championing academic freedom and increasing faculty governance.
+Professionally, he is a strong advocate for faculty in higher education through his local faculty union, United Academics of Oregon State University, where he serves as a Representative for the College of Liberal Arts.
+He served as the American Association of University Professors, President of the Oregon Conference championing academic freedom and increasing faculty governance.